FrancoisAouad/X-Auth/README.md

 ## Install & Setup

 The project uses 17 different dependencies.
 It also uses the redis 3.1.2 ver which doesn't support async/await.
-The [Windows](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504) version can be downloaded from here.
+The windows version can be downloaded from [here](https://github.com/microsoftarchive/redis/releases/tag/win-3.0.504).

 To use the library add it to your project: